Ankang (asylum): List of ankang hospitals

+According to an August 2022 report by Safeguard Defenders, there are 25 ankang hospitals in China.
+In addition to these ankang facilities, the police also make use of general psychiatric facilities run by China's Ministry of Health and Ministry of Civil Affairs and of the 144 cases in the report, only four took place in an Ankang facility.

 Controversies

 Wang Wanxing, a prominent democracy activist with a history of anti-government protest, was again arrested on June 4, 1992, when he unfurled a banner in Tiananmen Square on the third anniversary of the 1989 Tiananmen Square protests.
 He was swiftly arrested and locked up in a psychiatric hospital near Beijing, for alleged "political monomania".
 Following his release in 2006, Wang was examined for two days by Dr. Raes and Dr. van der Meer, who said in a statement: "He was not suffering from any mental disorder that could justify his admission."
 Human Rights Watch says it has documented 3,000 cases of psychiatric punishment of political dissidents since the early 1980s.

 In 2000, Robin J. Munro drew attention when he made allegations of abuses of forensic psychiatry in China.
 In 2002, Human Rights Watch and the Geneva Initiative on Psychiatry issued a report which alleged that Chinese dissidents, independent labour organisers, whistle-blowers and individuals who complain about official misconduct have been labelled "political maniacs" and locked up in mental hospitals simply for opposing the government.
 Symptoms of "political mania" as defined by the police include "shout[ing] reactionary slogans, writ[ing] reactionary banners and reactionary letters, mak[ing] anti-government speeches in public, and express[ing] opinions on important domestic and international affairs".
 Such individuals may be detained indefinitely in ankang centres.

+In August 2022, Safeguard Defenders issued an 85-page report on forced hospitalization in psychiatric hospitals between 2015 and 2021 based on 144 cases involving 99 victims.
+Almost a third of the 99 victims had been sent to psychiatric facilities two or more times.
+Once inside, victims may stay there for months, even years.
+Nine victims have been inside for ten or more years.
+According to the report, victims are mostly petitioners and activists.